 (The need for marketing NEVER goes away,no matter how busy you are.
 So reminders are useful!
 Updated and reissued newsletter from 2023!)

 Daylight Savings Time starts in a weeks here in the U.S (March 8, 2026).
 And across the northern part of our Planet, Spring begins in 4 weeks (March 20th).
-And not to be too pedantic, Meteroolgigacl Spring has already started (March 1.)
+And not to be too pedantic, Meterological Spring has already started (March 1.)
 (Guess that would be autumn for you all in the southern hemisphere.)

 In any event, now is a great time to plan and “giddyup” (slang – American, move faster, get going) your marketing for these upcoming active months!